 Another problem can be blockages.
 These blockages can be caused by limescale (which can cause kettling and result in some costly fixes) or by the central heating sludge (essentially just dirty water and debris that builds up over time!)

 Another type of blockage can occur in the condensate pipes.
 If your boiler overheats in the morning or when it is particularly cold, it may just mean your pipe is frozen.
 If it happens more regularly, there may be some biomass from outside that has got into your pipes.

 Alternatively, sometimes, if the thermistor has failed and is unable to tell the boiler that the required heating level has been met it can continue to provide the boiler with too much fuel and produce too much heat for the water that is present.

 Fix: Obviously, there are several potential causes but there is never a bad time to clean your boiler’s system out.
 A hot flush through or the addition of an inhibitor will help remove any loose limescale or sludge whilst a tap can prevent seizures happening in the pumps.
-If not, a more thorough cleaning will be required.
-A scale reducer and/or a magnetic system filter can also help prevent these issues in the future.
+If not, more thorough cleaning will be required.
+A scale reducer and/or a boiler magnetic filter can also help prevent these issues in the future.

 If you are still struggling with your Worcester boiler errors and our troubleshooting hasn’t provided a clear answer or solution, we recommend you book a Gas Safe Engineer as soon as possible.